Rowenna Davis: Journalism

-Political career
+Political and teaching career

 In 2010, Davis stood as the Labour candidate for the Cathedrals ward of Southwark, but lost to a Liberal Democrat candidate.
 She entered a Microsoft contest of ideas for the 18–25 age group and won £10,000 of sponsorship for her plan to engage unemployed, young people in local government, encouraging them to become councillors.
 In May 2011, she was herself elected to Southwark Council as councillor in the Lane ward of Peckham which she won with a swing from the Lib Dems of 12%.
 As a councillor, she campaigned against the proliferation of betting shops in the borough.

-She is an active member and supporter of several charitable, political and trade union organisations including Blackfriars Settlement, Crisis over Christmas, Headliners, Make Justice Work, National Union of Journalists and Unite.
-Davis also supports Envision, and was one of the first Envision Graduates; Davis explained how this experience had influenced her work for the community.

 On 13 July 2013, Davis was selected as the Labour Parliamentary Candidate for Southampton Itchen, Although Davis was criticised for her lack of connections to Southampton, the retiring MP John Denham endorsed her, saying "I know that Rowenna Davis has the drive and vision to represent Southampton superbly in the years ahead...".
 She lost to Conservative Royston Smith by 2,316 votes (5.2%) in the 2015 United Kingdom general election.

+In June 2015, Davis announced via Twitter that she was training to become a teacher.
+In 2019, she was teaching English at Harris Invictus Academy Croydon.

 In 2019, Davis put herself forward for selection as Labour's candidate for Croydon and Sutton in the 2020 London Assembly election but was not selected.
 In 2022 she was elected to represent the Waddon ward of Croydon Council.

-Political interregnum

-In June 2015, Davis announced via Twitter that she was training to become a teacher and subsequently began working at Oasis Academy Mayfield in Southampton.
-She later taught English at Harris Invictus Academy Croydon.

-Email hacking

-Davis' email account was hacked in 2011 and the hacker tried to extort £500 from her for its return.
-The hacker also impersonated her in fraudulent emails to her five thousand contacts, friends and relatives, trying to persuade them to send money to a Western Union account.
-The email account was provided by Google who Davis felt were unhelpful initially.
-After several days, she regained control of the account, following the intervention of a contact who worked at Google.
+In 2026, she placed second in the Croydon mayoral election, with 29.7% of the vote.